DennieTeMolder/ess-plot/README.md

 )
 ```

-You can control if `ess-plot-toggle` will show immediately show the plot window
+You can control if `ess-plot-toggle` will immediately show the plot window or
-(default) or only when the next plot is created (or `ess-plot-show` is called)
+only when the next plot is created (default) by setting
-by setting `ess-plot-window-show-on-startup` to `t` or `nil` respectively.
-You
+`ess-plot-window-show-on-startup` to `t` or `nil` respectively.
+You can
-can customize how the plot window is created and positioned by changing
+customize how the plot buffer are displayed
-`ess-plot-window-create-function`.
+`ess-plot-display-function`.

 ## Limitations
- - After reloading the process the user needs to call `ess-plot-toggle` twice to restore functionality
  - Only implemented for the R dialect (help is welcome for others)
- - Can only be active for one process at a time

 ## Alternatives
 - httpgd (R package) & `xwidget-webkit-browse-url`: This does provide a more
   RStudio like experience, allowing the user to zoom and export plots.
   However, in contrast to ESS-plot, this combination requires Emacs to
-  be compiled with xwidget support and forces the user to install additional
+  be compiled with xwidget support and requires manual installation of a
-  packages into their environment.
+  package into the R enviroment.